Frequently Asked Questions (FAQs)

-For the proposed Salisbury Plain Academies trust, during the conversion process staff and the Trade Unions will be consulted with about the transfer.
-As there are currently three employers involved at the schools there will be a process of due diligence undertaken to ensure all staff details are understood to enable effective transfer plans to be shared.
-The schools will work with specialist advisors to ensure this takes place effectively and detailed and specific FAQs will be developed for the staff at this time and meetings arranged with all schools for all staff.
+For Salisbury Plain Academies trust, during the conversion process staff and the Trade Unions were consulted with about the transfer.
+As there were three employers involved at the schools a process of due diligence was undertaken to ensure all staff details were understood to enable effective transfer plans to be shared.
+The schools worked with specialist advisors to ensure this took place effectively and detailed and specific FAQs were developed for the staff and meetings arranged with all schools for all staff.

 Will staff be able to work in the different schools?